valerioda/redax/docs/prerequisites.md

 ## MongoDB CXX Driver

-This is a condensation of the instructions found [here](https://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/installation)
+This is a condensation of the instructions found [here](https://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/installation).
+If in doubt, follow those instructions rather than these.

 ### Step 1: Build mongo C driver
 The CXX driver depends on the C driver now.